yurikrupnik/Mussia/README.md

 - '/' > ResultsContainer
 - '/:quiz_id' > QuizzesContainer

-API Folder explanation by file bane
+API Folder explanation by file nane
 -----------------------------------
  - actions: async actions used in the client side for api operations - can be used in server pre render state with host prefix for server to call it self method.
  - config: config object with url for api, selected used by the container (not using it currently) and mongoose model string for the collection